OpenDSA/OpenDSA/RST/en/SearchStruct/SkipList.rst

 The BST can have bad performance caused by the order in which data are inserted.
-For example, if :math:`n` nodes are inserted into a BST in ascending order of their key value, then the BST will look like a linked list with the deepest node at depth :math:`n-1`.
+For example, if :math:`n` nodes are inserted into a BST in ascending order of their key values, then the BST will look like a linked list with the deepest node at depth :math:`n-1`.
+If the data inserted over the life of the BST could be randomly ordered, then the probability distribution for the cost of the insert and search operations would be similar to that of the Skip List.
+The problem for the BST is that this randomization does not happen in fact, but rather the BST is constrained by the actual order of inputs and searches.

-The Skip List's performance does not depend on the order in which values are inserted into the list.
+In contrast, the Skip List's performance does not depend on the order in which values are inserted into the list.
+In a sense, the data are "randomization" automatically as part of the Skip List probabilistic behavior as the depths of the nodes are being selected.
 As the number of nodes in the Skip List increases, the probability of encountering the worst case decreases geometrically.
 Thus, the Skip List illustrates a tension between the theoretical worst case (in this case, :math:`\Theta(n)` for a Skip List operation), and a rapidly increasing probability of average-case